waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 Data Bundles are compiled nightly and may be downloaded in [this archive](https://web.lcrc.anl.gov/public/waggle/sagedata/SAGE-Data.tar).

-## Query API
+## Data API

-The **Sage sensor data query API** allows for flexible access to historical and "real time" data in Sage.
+The Sage **data API** provides immediate and flexible access to sensor data via search over time and metadata tags.
+It is primarily intended to support exploratory or near real time use cases.

+Due to the wide variety of possible queries, we do not attempt to provide DOIs for results from the data API.
+Instead, we leave it up to users to organize and curate datasets for their own application.
+Long term, curated data is instead provided via **Data Bundles**.

+### Query Example

 This example shows how to retrieve data the latest data from a specific sensor (you can adjust the `start` field if you do not get any recent data):

 ```console
 curl -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '